kmohrf/vmm/doc/source/vmm.rst

   :param domainname: the name of the domain
   :type domainname: :obj:`basestring`
   :rtype: str
-  :raise VirtualMailManager.Exceptions.VMMException: if the domain name is
+  :raise VirtualMailManager.errors.VMMError: if the domain name is
     too long or doesn't look like a valid domain name (label.label.label).

 .. function:: check_localpart(localpart)